 We recommend that the task force thoroughly evaluate the effectiveness and efficiency of the current interagency coordination structure - particularly as it relates to including coastal states in the national system.
-The new policy should establish a mechanism to directly engage states by establishing a new state advisory council that is made up of representatives from coastal states and tribes (or representatives of each of the regional ocean partnerships).
+The new policy should establish a mechanism to directly engage states by establishing a new state advisory council that is made up of representatives from coastal states and tribes (or potentially representatives of each of the regional ocean partnerships).
 This new council's role would be similar to Ocean Research and Resources Advisory Panel, but would focus on issues of importance to state and tribal governments.
-States and tribes are not stakeholders due to their specific legal and regulatory responsibilities.
-A framework is needed that affords them targeted engagement at the federal level.
+States and tribes are not stakeholders akin to non-governmental organizations and academia due to their specific legal and regulatory responsibilities, a framework is needed that provides targeted engagement at the federal level.